 As part of a detailed assessment, applicants should refine elements of visual sensitivity through field visits.
-These visits should verify information about scenic quality, having regard to specific features within the view from each public viewpoint and private receiver.
+These should be used to verify information about scenic quality, having regard to specific features within the view from each public viewpoint and private receiver.
 They should also verify information about viewpoint sensitivity, particularly whether views from rural dwellings are primary or secondary (see Table 3).